gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/todo_app/3/todo_row/imp.rs:object_subclass}}
 ```

-One way to make the rows set apart a bit is to add borders.
-But which color to use for the borders?
+Now we have to decide which color to use for the borders.
-Our To-Do app should represent a real world app, so we will not be satisfied with choosing yellow and calling it a day.
-The stylesheet that GTK uses pre-defined colors for various use-cases, so let us have a look.
+Luckily the stylesheet that GTK uses provides pre-defined colors for various use-cases.
-As of this writing, the exported colors of the default stylesheet can be found in its [source code](https://gitlab.gnome.org/GNOME/gtk/-/blob/b2c227e9c57839a2a4e24462a71ae0bad9a95264/gtk/theme/Default/_colors-public.scss).
+As of this writing, the exported colors of the default stylesheet can only be found in its [source code](https://gitlab.gnome.org/GNOME/gtk/-/blob/b2c227e9c57839a2a4e24462a71ae0bad9a95264/gtk/theme/Default/_colors-public.scss).

 There we find the color `borders`, which should be used for the widgets' border color.
-Perfect!
-We can access pre-defined colors by adding an `@` in front of their names.
+We can then access the pre-defined color by adding an `@` in front of its name.

 <span class="filename">Filename: listings/todo_app/3/style.css</span>